 We’ll also think about the occupants of the building.
 These people will naturally give off their own body heat, which means the more there are inside, the more we will need to consider the temperature.
 Occupants also require so many plugs and the right lighting.
 Lacking either of these things could result in underperformance.
 Rather than going off of a baseline assumption, we are able to create a smart building system that actually monitors what your occupants prefer, need, and don’t like.

 The Importance of Monitoring a Smart Building

-It is impossible to say what occupant will and will not prefer, or how they might utilize space without consistent and accurate reporting.
+It is impossible to say what occupants will and will not prefer, or how they might utilize space without consistent and accurate reporting.
 Furthermore, assuming these things could be a costly mistake.
 For example, let’s say you were to assume the power used from each occupant’s power outlets.
-Your building is in the New Jersey area, and was hard hit with an extra cold winter.
+Your building is in the New Jersey area and was hard hit with an extra cold winter.
 This resulted in half of your employees bringing in their own space heater to keep their feet and legs warm underneath their desks.
 If you assumed your power usage, you would take a hit that winter on your energy efficiency.

 The same thing might happen when you create an open floor workspace rather than the intended closed floor space.
 Even though these things might seem small, they can cost you a lot of money and hassle.
 You can avoid this by monitoring your smart building.
 Often special sensors, HVAC, and other devices will be installed to take care of this task.
-Overtime you will be able to review the data and find out where your building is saving money, and where it could use some improvement.
+Over time, you will be able to review the data and find out where your building is saving money, and where it could use some improvement.

 Get Started with Smart Building Systems that Solve Problems

 A smart building system is more than a trendy feature.
-Rather it is a solution to some of the biggest complaints from business owners, property investors, and occupants of a building.
+Rather, it is a solution to some of the biggest complaints from business owners, property investors, and occupants of a building.
 If you’re ready to improve your building and make the lives of your occupants better, call C&C Technology Group today to meet with a smart lighting contractor.